 Bronze/Catastrophic plans: Best for young families with savings

-If you're under the age of 30 or you meet certain exemptions, you may qualify for a Catastrophic health insurance plan.
-These offer the lowest monthly premiums and the highest cost-sharing.
+If you're under the age of 30 or you're eligible for a hardship exemption, you may qualify for a Catastrophic health insurance plan.
+These might offer the lowest monthly premiums and the highest cost-sharing.
+Note that these plans do not qualify for premium tax credits.

 We wouldn't recommend Catastrophic or Bronze health plans, which are available to everyone in Ohio, unless you're confident in your ability to cover the out-of-pocket expenses if you need health care.
 Your health insurance won't provide coverage until you meet your out-of-pocket deductibles and copays.

-So, for instance, the Bronze Market HMO 8700 - Dayton plan premium can be as little as $339 per month for a 40-year-old, which is much cheaper than the $436 premium for the SummaCare Gold 2000.
-The deductible for the Bronze plan, however, is $6,700 more expensive than the Gold plan.
+So, for instance, the SummaCare Bronze 8000 with SCConnect Network plan premium can be as little as $305 per month for a 40-year-old, which is much cheaper than the $436 premium for the SummaCare Silver 6000 with SCConnect Network and 3 Free PCP Visits.
+The deductible for the Bronze plan, however, is $7,800 more expensive than the deductible for the Silver plan.

 Health insurance rate changes in Ohio

-Health insurance rates, deductibles and out-of-pocket maximums are determined annually by health care providers then submitted for approval to state and federal regulators.
+Health insurance rates, deductibles and out-of-pocket maximums are determined annually by health insurance providers and then submitted for approval to state and federal regulators.

-In 2022, the cost of health insurance rose by an average of 8% across all metal tiers.
-The cost of Bronze plans increased by the largest amount: 16% or $55 per month compared to 2021.
+For 2023, the cost of health insurance rose by an average of 3% across all plan tiers.
+The cost of Bronze plans increased by the largest amount: 7%, or $26 per month, compared to 2022.

 Monthly premiums are for a 40-year-old adult.

 Short-term health insurance in Ohio

 Ohio residents have the option of purchasing short-term health insurance plans.
 Coverage can last up to 12 months, which is similar to federal guidelines.
-However, Ohio does not allow policyholders to renew short-term health insurance after the initial coverage period has ended.
+However, Ohio does not allow you to renew short-term health insurance after the initial coverage period has ended.

 You may want to consider a short-term health policy if you miss the open enrollment period or if you lose employer-sponsored health care.
-It is important to note that short-term plans do not guarantee the same essential benefits as private health insurance policies.
+It is important to note that short-term plans do not guarantee the same essential benefits as qualified health insurance policies.

 Compare Health Insurance Quotes in Ohio